Beyond asymptotic reasoning: the practicalities of a quantum ground state projector based on the wall-Chebyshev expansion: Conclusion

 \section{Conclusion}

 We present in this paper a novel ground state projector based on a Chebyshev expansion of the wall function.
 At finite order, the roots of this expansion have a known closed form, allowing the projector to be expressed as a product of linear Hamiltonian terms.
 As the roots are known \textit{a priori}, each of these terms can be implemented independently, requiring no additional ancilla relative to the Hamiltonian oracle itself.
 Like in the case of fragmented imaginary time evolution, this approach allows successful application of each term to be verified, making it possible to abort unsuccessful attempts early.
-Decaying success probabilities remain problematic for ground state projectors, but this can be mitigated through amplitude amplification\cite{Brassard2002} techniques, as is customarily done in QSP-based projectors\cite{qsvt,Martyn2023}.
+Alternatively, it is possible to encode the projector using GQSVT, which improves the success probability.
+Decaying success probabilities, however, remain problematic for these ground state projectors, although this can be in principle mitigated through amplitude amplification\cite{Brassard2002} techniques, as is customarily done in QSP-based projectors\cite{Gilyen2019,Martyn2023}.

-We show that the wall-Chebyshev projector leads to a polynomial improvement in asymptotic scaling compared to pre-existing approaches based on imaginary time-evolution or alternative function approximations.
-Numerically, it is shown to outperform projectors based on step functions and delta functions for strongly correlated model systems and a molecular example.
-Additionally, it preserves a desirable property of imaginary time evolution itself: the ground state amplitude is most weakly damped in the resulting state, regardless of whether a good estimate of the ground state energy is known.
-Having such an estimate remains desirable, as it generates better success probability of applying the projector.
+We show that the wall-Chebyshev projector leads to a polynomial improvement in circuit depth compared to pre-existing approaches based on imaginary time-evolution or alternative function approximations,{ at the cost of potentially exponentially decaying success probability.
+We find, however, that GQSVT-based implementations maintain non-trivial success probabilities at convergence.
+Numerically, the wall-Chebyshev projector is shown to outperform projectors based on step functions and delta functions for strongly correlated model systems and a molecular example.
+Additionally, it preserves a desirable property of imaginary time evolution itself: the ground state amplitude is most weakly damped in the resulting state, regardless of whether a good estimate of the ground state energy is known, allowing the method to converge in the absence of such an estimate.}